allegro/allegro.tech/_posts/2018-10-08-its-all-about-naming.md

 expect(endDateEditDialogWrapper.dive().find('DatePickerInput').props().disabled).to.be.true;
 expect(onConfirm).to.have.been.calledWith(null);
 ```
-Before going forward, I want to tell that the first two assertions do not belong
+Before going forward, I want to say that the first two assertions do not belong
 to 'should select no end date...' and they were separated to another test cases.
-There are dozens of articles focusing on why you should use only one assertion
+There are dozens of articles focusing on why you should use only one assertion per test
 so I’m not going to focus on it here.
 More interesting was the last line.
 ```javascript
 expect(onConfirm).to.have.been.calledWith(null);
 ```
 It uses a fluent API and it’s readable.
 One thing it’s missing is that it
 doesn’t use the business language.
-It doesn’t tell what does calling onConfirm
+It doesn’t tell what calling onConfirm
 with null means from a business perspective.
 Ii might be a good thing to
 refactor it as follows:
 ```javascript
 noDateWasSelected(onConfirm);
 ```
 However, after refactoring and in the context of the test’s new name the
-original assertion is rather obvious and good enough to let it stay unchanged.
+original assertion is rather obvious and good enough to leave it unchanged.

-To this point, the code test after the code review looked like this:
+To this point, test code after code review looked like this:
 ```javascript
 it('should select no end date when noEndDate checkbox is checked', () => {
    // given